b-b3rn4rd/repository-design-pattern/README.md

 * Easy to register new repositories with minimal repetitive code
 * Single database connection (aws session) across all repositories
-* Parent struct that contains shared field
+* Parent struct that contains shared fields
-* Each repository must implement standard Restful methods, put can contain any additional functions
+* Each repository must implement standard Restful methods, however can contain any additional functions
 * All repositories are stored in a registry and can be passed down the application as a single struct

 Example: